Kevin109/embedded-sbc-subsite/content/posts/the-right-linux-distro.md

 * Factory automation controllers
 * Medical monitoring devices

-The Android OS is one of the most well-known embedded Linux derivatives, powering billions of smartphones and smart devices worldwide.
+The Android OS is one of the most well-known embedded Linux derivatives, and many [Android-based SBCs](/posts/android-sbc-overview/) use it as a flexible platform for UI-driven applications, powering billions of smartphones and smart devices worldwide.

 ## Is Embedded Linux an RTOS?